Resources for Cambodians with Final Removal Orders

 Summary of legal developments

-- In April 2020, the U.S. District Court for the Central District of California concluded that ICE could not re-detain and deport class members who have followed their orders of supervision since release unless ICE first served them with a written notice at least fourteen days prior to re-detention.
+• In April 2020, the U.S. District Court for the Central District of California concluded that ICE could not re-detain and deport class members who have followed their orders of supervision since their initial release unless ICE first served them with a written notice at least fourteen days prior to re-detention.
 The United States government appealed the court’s order to the U.S. Court of Appeals for the Ninth Circuit.

-- In October 2024, the parties reached a settlement agreement to end the government’s appeal in Chhoeun.
-Under the settlement agreement, the government will provide a one-time notice to all class members reminding them of ICE’s legal authority to re-detain and deport them.
-The purpose of the notice is to provide class members with information about their immigration cases and guidance about how to explore available resources and legal options to potentially prevent deportation.
-This notice prompts class members to explore their legal options and prepare for the possibility of re-detention.
-Settlement class members in Chhoeun v.
-Giles include Cambodian nationals residing in the U.S. with final orders of deportation or removal who were detained and released to live their lives in the U.S., but have been or may be re-detained by ICE to be deported to Cambodia.
+• Under the settlement agreement, ICE must provide a one-time Notice to all class members (not just those who have followed their orders of supervision since release).
+The Notice will remind class members of ICE’s legal authority to re-detain and deport them and will provide class members with relevant documents from their immigration file.
+The purpose of the Notice is to provide class members with information about their immigration case and guidance about how to explore available resources and legal options to potentially prevent deportation.
+The Notice prompts class members to explore their legal options and prepare for the possibility of re-detention.
+Settlement class members in Chhoeun include Cambodian nationals residing in the U.S. with final orders of deportation or removal who were detained and released to live their lives in the U.S., but have been or may be re-detained by ICE to be deported to Cambodia.

 This webpage, also linked at CambodiaSettlement.com, provides information for class members on the proposed settlement and their rights, as well as resources to seek legal support.